TechReborn/TechReborn/README.md

 # Recommended Builds:

 See [this list](http://minecraft.curseforge.com/projects/techreborn/files?sort=releasetype).
 The top one should always be the latest, recommended build of TechReborn.
-Currently TechReborn does not have a recommended 1.8.9 build.

 # Jenkins Builds:

 Jenkins builds of TechReborn are compiled directly from this repository.
 Please remember to backup your worlds before using a jenkins build of TechReborn.
+Before reporting a bug, we highly encourage trying to reproduce the bug with the latest jenkins build in a seperate environment, to make sure we haven't fixed it already.

 1.9.4:
 ---

-*This version is constantly recieving updates, and does not have a stable, recommended, release.
-Once again, remember to backup your worlds before using jenkins builds.*
+*This version is constantly recieving updates, and does has a semi-stable release.
+Any 1.9.4 builds (including semi-stable releases) are still subject to change and potentially (though unlikely) could break worlds.
+Once again, remember to backup your worlds before using any jenkins builds.*

 [![Build Status](http://modmuss50.me:8080/job/TechReborn/job/TechReborn-1.9.4/badge/icon)](http://modmuss50.me:8080/job/TechReborn/job/TechReborn-1.9.4/)

-*1.9 builds are also available:
+1.9.0 builds are also available, but are not supported at all:

 [![Build Status](http://modmuss50.me:8080/job/TechReborn/job/TechReborn-1.9/badge/icon)](http://modmuss50.me:8080/job/TechReborn/job/TechReborn-1.9/)

 1.8.9:
 ---

-*This version is only semi-supported while ic2 is on 1.8.9*
+*This version is not supported at all.
+Use at your own risk, we won't push a new build with a bugfix no matter what, with the exceptions of pull requests, which we still discourage.*

 [![Build Status](http://modmuss50.me:8080/job/TechReborn/job/TechReborn-1.8.9/badge/icon)](http://modmuss50.me:8080/job/TechReborn/job/TechReborn-1.8.9/)